Q&A about PPP Loans and the Employee Retention Credit

 What if I only need 12 weeks for PPP 1 forgiveness?
 Am I defaulted to a 24-week period?

 For loans made in 2020, there are only 2 forgiveness periods, 8 and 24 weeks.
 However, there is no requirement to use all wages paid or incurred during the covered period for forgiveness.
+For loans made in 2021, the borrower can use an 8 or 24 week forgiveness period or anything in between those dates.

 For forgiveness of PPP 1 loans of $50k – $150k, does the borrower still has to apply FTE reduction calculation?